SongChainDev/blog-songchain/README.md

-Blog site for SongChain.
+Site for SongChain.
 Based on Stack theme for Hugo.